-PURWOKERTO, NNC - Academician from the University of Nahdlatul Ulama (UNU) Purwokerto, Kavadya Syska said tofu dregs can be reprocessed into starch as an effort to process food without waste "zero waste food processing".
+PURWOKERTO, NETRALNEWS.COM - Academician from the University of Nahdlatul Ulama (UNU) Purwokerto, Kavadya Syska said tofu dregs can be reprocessed into starch as an effort to process food without waste "zero waste food processing".

 In an effort to achieve "zero waste food processing," she said, then solid waste in the form of tofu pulp can be reprocessed into tofu flour and liquid waste can be used as biogas fuel.